Below is a list of local Hawai‘i based resources for filmmakers and industry professionals

 The Honolulu Film Office assists filmmakers with connections to local resources, location guidance and filming requests for City and County of Honolulu properties throughout the island of Oahu.

-As the largest production company in Hawaii we offer a full range of services, including remote production, production facilities, post-production, drone/remote arm services and tax credit administration.
+As the largest production company in Hawaii, Island Film Group offers a full range of services including remote production, production facilities, post-production, drone/remote arm services and tax credit administration.

-A local production company with a focus on documentary storytelling
+An award-winning local production company with a focus on documentary storytelling.

 A full-service production company specializing in line producing, pre-production, locations, crewing, production, post, and tax-incentives.